muhanzhang/NestedGNN/README.md

 -----
 Nested Graph Neural Network (NGNN) is a general framework to improve a base GNN's expressive power and performance.
 It consists of a base GNN (usually a weak message-passing GNN) and an outer GNN.
 In NGNN, we extract a rooted subgraph around each node, and let the base GNN to learn a subgraph representation from the rooted subgraph, which is used as the root node's representation.
 Then, the outer GNN further learns a graph representation from these root node representations returned from the base GNN (in this paper, we simply let the outer GNN be a global pooling layer without graph convolution).
 NGNN is proved to be more powerful than 1-WL, being able to discriminate almost all r-regular graphs where 1-WL always fails.
 In contrast to other high-order GNNs, NGNN only incurs a constant time higher time complexity than its base GNN (given the rooted subgraph size is bounded).
 NGNN often shows immediate performance gains in real-world datasets when applying it to a weak base GNN.

+For more details, please refer to our paper:
+> M. Zhang and P. Li, Nested Graph Neural Networks, Advances in Neural Information Processing Systems (NeurIPS-21), 2021. [\[PDF\]](https://arxiv.org/pdf/2110.13197.pdf)

 Requirements
 ------------
 Stable: Python 3.8 + PyTorch 1.8.1 + PyTorch\_Geometric 1.7.0 + OGB 1.3.1